magemi/kyle-smith/README.md

 # kyle-smith
-A service for extracting MLS salary data from PDF files
+A service for transforming MLS salary data from CSV to JSON